Skip to content

 • Less than or equal to (<=)

 These operators can be applied to any PromQL expression, just like arithmetic operators.
-The result of a comparison operation is a time series of matching data points.
+The result of a comparison operation is the time series of matching data points.
 For example, the following query will return only the time series where the bandwidth is less than 2300 bytes/second:

 rate(node:network_receive_bytes_total[5m]) < 2300